What can we do?

 Learn more: key documents

 There have been many articles, videos and blog posts on this topic.
 The book has lots of links you can follow.
-There are three key definitive reports:
+There are five key definitive reports:

 The SATCON-1 report and the SATCON-2 report, based on the results of two conferences and a collection of working groups set up by the US NOIRLab and American Astronomical Society.